Krillh/Airzlinshire/Kingdoms/The First Kingdom/Nuvi Contract.md

 **Signatures:**
 Signatures here are proof of your agreement to the terms above.

-- Center City Leader
+- Loun City Leader
-- Valley City Leader
+- Rion City Leader
-- Hill City Leader
+- Haun City Leader
-- Shore City Leader
+- Zain City Leader